LexTerm/LexTermClient/app/bower_components/ember-data-django-rest-adapter/README.md

     grunt test

 ## Versions
-    ember.js 1.2.0
+    ember.js 1.4.0
-    ember-data 1.0 beta 4+ *master build as of 12/19
+    ember-data 1.0 beta 5

 ## Pending Issues

     i) Date and DateTime are not yet built into the adapter (see the WIP PR for a workaround)

-    ii) Async belongsTo/hasMany requires a pull-request be merged into ember-data core
+    ii) Async belongsTo/hasMany requires a pull-request be merged into ember-data core (see the WIP branch for a workaround)

     iii) Pagination is not yet supported